freenas/docker-images/unifi/README.md

-# Docker container for the Ubiquiti Networks UniFi Controller software with FreeNAS metadata
+# Ubiquiti Networks UniFi Controller container with FreeNAS metadata

 **This container will work on FreeNAS and non-FreeNAS docker implementations**